 Most travelers like to immerse themselves in a single place for a long time.
 Not me; I can’t stand still.
 I was born at sunrise – 6:10 AM.
 Fitting, since I had the rest of the day and night to explore this new world..
 When I was a child I hated going to bed.
 My mom says I had a fear of missing out.
 I don’t think I’ve conquered it quite yet.

 I have never held a job longer than 3 years 11 months and 9 days.
-I have lived in 25 different apartments, not including my time at University, since turning 27.
-So, that’s 24 different addresses in 21years in 10 different cities, 5 states and 2 countries.
+I have lived in 27 different apartments, not including my time at University, since turning 27.
+So, that’s 27 different addresses in 10 different cities, 5 states and 2 countries.
 I have lived in all 4 time zones in the 48 contiguous states.
 I prefer Mountain Time by the way.
 The benefits are endless, but most rewarding when it comes to primetime television.
-Mountain Time allows you to watch the end of Eastern Time sports and news and getting to watch the entire Pacific Time games and news while still achieving 8 hours of sleep.
+Mountain Time allows you to watch the end of EST sports and news and getting to watch the entire PST games and news while still achieving 8 hours of sleep.
 If that isn’t magic I don’t know what is.

-Needless to say I like to keep moving.
-The same can be said when I travel.
+Needless to say I like to keep moving even when I am traveling.
 Yes, there is something to be said about living in a culture and digging deep into a city or place.
 It just doesn’t suit me.
 When I travel I go hard.
-This includes sleeping on planes, trains or buses so as to get to a place as quick as possible without wasting valuable time.
+This includes sleeping on planes, trains or buses, so as to get to a place as quick as possible without wasting valuable time.

 Nowadays, I would always recommend flying over rail since the price is far lower and trains have not become nicer, faster or cheaper.

 I had 7 days in Europe counting the day I landed.
 I spent 2 days in Amsterdam.
 Trained it up to Copenhagen and then out to the Island of Ærø for a 1 night stay.
 Trained it back to Amsterdam continuing on to Brussels.
-I spent the afternoon in Brussels than took the Chunnel over to London where I spent 2 nights.
+I spent the afternoon in Brussels than took the chunnel over to London where I spent 2 nights.
 Turned around and came all the way back to Amsterdam for the day and slept in the airport for a mid-morning flight.
+This doesn’t include the six hours I got stranded in Munich because I fell asleep on the train to Copenhagen and missed my transfer.

-To sum up for my first trip abroad traveling alone I hit 5 countries in 7 days and thoroughly enjoyed all of them.
+To sum up on my first trip abroad traveling alone I hit 5 countries in 7 days and thoroughly enjoyed all of them.

 Since then every time I go somewhere I try and get the most out of my itinerary as possible.
 Thus, the subtitle to my blog…Onebag Wanderlust…5 Days or Less in One Place.